 - Provides equitable internet access for everyone in our community in support of the following:

 - Telecommuting jobs.

-- Helps safeguard privacy and internet neutrality.
+- As a result of removing profit motivations, helps safeguard privacy and internet neutrality.

 These benefits may indirectly support: